vintage japanese noragi cotton boro faded pink tohoku showa era

 What Makes a Noragi Different

 Among boro garments, the noragi holds a particular place.
-Unlike the haori — a formal outer layer worn over kimono — the noragi was purely functional.
-It was cut wide for freedom of movement, made from whatever cotton was available, and worn directly against the elements.
+Unlike the haori, the noragi was purely functional — cut wide for freedom of movement, made from whatever cotton was available, worn directly against the elements.
 No ceremony.
 No occasion.
 Just work, day after day, season after season.

 japanese vintage work jacket noragi boro cotton faded pink tohoku